 - Identify various types of committees and understand their purpose, including the nominating committee and governance committee, as well as the specific requirements related to the supervisory committee.

-- Discuss the value each type of committee brings to the board and to the credit union as a whole.
+- Discuss the value each type of committee brings to the board and the credit union.

 - Define the relationship between the board and the committees.